-Students requesting reasonable accommodations are responsible for providing documentation of their disabilities to the Office of Counseling Services.
+Students requesting reasonable accommodations are responsible for providing documentation of their disabilities to the Office of Accessibility Services.
 Documentation should be current, demonstrate the existence of a disability, support the reasonable accommodations requested by the student, and have been conducted by a qualified examiner.
-Additionally, students are responsible for all costs associated with obtaining reports, examinations, testing, etc. If needed to sufficiently document one or more disabilities, a student may submit documents from more than one source.
-If the documentation is insufficient and more is needed, the Office of Counseling Services will notify the student.
+Additionally, students are responsible for all costs associated with obtaining reports, examinations, testing, etc. If needed to sufficiently document one or more disabilities, a student may submit documents from multiple sources.
+If the documentation is insufficient and more is required, the Office of Accessibility Services will notify the student.
 The student is then responsible for obtaining additional information or testing as needed.

 Below are documentation guidelines that are to be followed regardless of the specific disability.
 Students should also read and follow the relevant disability-specific section(s).
-These disability-specific documentation guidelines can be found on the pages that follow.
+These disability-specific documentation guidelines can be found at the bottom of this page.

 Documentation Guidelines for All Disabilities: